Major therianthrope types

 - Shift back and forth at will?: Maybe.
 A number of anthros, since their bodies still offer the advantages of opposable thumbs and human size, are happy to completely abandon their old body.
 Studies of anthros in which they were asked if they could shift back to human form generally split down the middle: 50% yes/20% no/30% unwilling to try (or don't know).
 Most of these shifts are via memory resonance.

-- Predisposition to use magic: Minor; perhaps as many as 15% of anthros are also mages.
+- Predisposition to use magic: Minor; perhaps as many as 15% of anthros are also active mages.

 - Socialization pre-Changes: Online on alt.lifestyle.furry ("ALF") or other newsgroups of interest - and a small but well-known contingent at furry conventions.
 Pre-Changes, self-described as furry "lifestylers" -- those who worked their online identity, or "fursona," into their lifestyle rather than treating it as a fiction for socialization purposes.
 (If you're unfamiliar with furry fandom and its vocabulary, examine WikiFur.
 Also note that furry fandom exists in TTU, and even got a modest boost in popularity due to TheChanges -- but the terminology has changed due to popular corruption of the term "furry", and most people that our Earth would describe as "furries" call themselves "furfans" or "furfen" in TTU.)